A tiny town just 20 minutes from Sacramento is a hub for the Delta’s wine country

 Take a drive from Clarksburg along lazy River Road, which winds along the banks of the Sacramento.
 Or get out on the river with Sacramento River Cruise, which offers private two-hour guided tours from the Clarksburg Marina in the Roccus, a refurbished New England lobster boat.
 Savor craft beers and local wines paired with cheese and charcuterie plates while taking in the gorgeous river scenery and such landmarks as the Freeport Bridge, a truss span built in 1929.

 Barbecue lovers (and fans of California craft beers) will definitely want to head over to Husick’s Taphouse, a restaurant in a onetime general store and post office building that’s more than 130 years old.
-Regulars recommend the tri-trip, the house-made cornbread with honey butter, and a cheddar-bacon mac and cheese.
+Regulars recommend the tri-trip, the house-made cornbread with honey butter, and a cheddar-bacon mac 'n' cheese.
 Or for another classic Clarksburg eating experience, bite into juicy cheeseburgers and dine along the river at the Dinky Diner, a tiny wood-shingled trailer parked at the marina.

 Nestled between Sacramento, Napa, and the San Francisco Bay Area, this culinary wonderland offers all sorts of small-town delights